efrecon/docker-mosquitto/README.md

 safe to point at these files through environment variables; while still making sure that the files containing secret information are present within the container.

+## Automated Builds

+Builds will happen automatically for all current and future versions of the official [image](https://hub.docker.com/_/eclipse-mosquitto/) by the way of the scripts in [hooks/](hooks/).
+This means that versioning and taggine of these images will match the official Docker library.